Issues are not unusual in construction and property development, and they need to be resolved quickly, cost effectively, and fairly.

 While most verbal or ‘hand-shake’ agreements are binding, it is important to ensure that key issues are accurately recorded in writing.
 Some advantages of doing this are:

-- it provides a means of confirming closure to a dispute;
+- it provides a means of confirming closure in regards to a dispute.

 - it makes enforcement easier if the agreement is not adhered to.